-We the students, employees, and trustees at SJECCD are committed to a conscious demonstration of mutual respect - for people, for their roles, for their knowledge and expertise.
+We the students, employees, and trustees at San Jose Evergreen Community College District (SJECCD) are committed to a conscious demonstration of mutual respect - for people, for their roles, for their knowledge and expertise.

 While no civility statement can guarantee considerate and principled conduct, the values set forth below represent institutional ideals and should serve as guide posts.